 - extending or modifying a community centre or other building that will be used for child care

 - building a new child care centre.

 Any building built, extended or modified using grant funding from the capital works element must be used for the intended purpose for an agreed period (called the designated use period).
 The designated use period will be agreed between the department and the applicant, and will reflect the level of government funding.

+The approved provider can apply for funding with respect to a single approved child care service or a number of approved child care services that the approved provider operates.
 While both for-profit and not-for-profit services are eligible to apply, funding preference will be given to not-for-profit services.